-- 10.1 The Head of Learning and Teaching or Head of the Postgraduate Research Service.or their nominee will check that the Appeal or Complaint rests on a claim of procedural irregularity which shall include claims that evidence was not fully or properly considered.
-Where this is not the case the Stage Two submission will not be accepted for further detailed consideration and the student will be advised in writing that the submission does not meet the conditions necessary for consideration as a Stage Two Academic Appeal or Complaint. - 10.2 Where the Stage Two submission makes a claim of procedural irregularity at Stage One this will be investigated by the relevant Director of University Services or their nominee. - 10.3 Where the Head of Learning and Teaching or Head of the Postgraduate Research Service or their nominee is satisfied that there is evidence of procedural irregularity at Stage One the student will be advised that their Stage Two Appeal or Complaint has been upheld. - 10.4 Where the Head of Learning and Teaching or Head of the Postgraduate Research Service or their nominee is not satisfied that there is evidence of procedural irregularity at Stage One, the case shall also be considered by either the ADTP/ADRP as appropriate.
+- 10.1 The Associate Director Academic Services (Quality) or Associate Director (Postgraduate Research) or their nominee will check that the Academic Appeal or Complaint rests on a claim of procedural irregularity which shall include claims that evidence was not fully or properly considered.
+Where this is not the case the Stage Two submission will not be accepted for further detailed consideration and the student will be advised in writing that the submission does not meet the conditions necessary for consideration as a Stage Two Academic Appeal or Complaint. - 10.2 Where the Stage Two submission makes a claim of procedural irregularity at Stage One this will be investigated by the relevant Director of University Services or their nominee. - 10.3 Where the Associate Director Academic Services (Quality) or Associate Director (Postgraduate Research) or their nominee is satisfied that there is evidence of procedural irregularity at Stage One the student will be advised that their Stage Two Academic Appeal or Complaint has been upheld. - 10.4 Where the Associate Director Academic Services (Quality) or Associate Director (Postgraduate Research) or their nominee is not satisfied that there is evidence of procedural irregularity at Stage One, the case shall also be considered by either the ADTP/ADDC as appropriate.